Supervising Student Workers

-At the beginning of each semester, the Career Development Center also hosts the Work & Service Fair on the Forest Grove Campus.
-On- and off-campus employers and organizations are invited to set up booths and connect with students about jobs, internships and volunteer opportunities.
+At the beginning of each semester, Academic and Career Advising hosts the Work & Service Fair on the Forest Grove Campus.
+On- and off-campus employers and organizations are invited to set up booths to connect with students about jobs, internships and volunteer opportunities.

 Each position represented to students at the Work & Service Fair should have a corresponding position listed in Paycom.

 All students who apply for a position must do so through Paycom.
 Students who have not previously worked for the university must also go through an electronic Paycom on-boarding process that includes submitting electronic W-4 and I-9 information.
 It is the responsibility of supervisors to monitor the progress of their new hires’ on-boarding processes.

 - Students apply for open positions on Paycom.
 Students eligible for Federal Work-Study may apply for Federal Work-Study and Non Work-Study positions.
 Students who are not eligible for Federal Work-Study may only apply for Non Work-Study positions.
 Positions are denoted by an FWS (Federal Work-Study) or an NWS (Non Work-Study).

 - When students apply for positions, Paycom will offer the students the opportunity to save their information for future applications.

 - If a student is selected for an interview, the supervisor may alert the student through Paycom or other contact methods provided in the application.
 For step-by-step instructions on how to hire a student in Paycom, a quick reference guide can be found on BOX.